 The daily liquidity position is monitored by the Treasury Unit.
 Daily reports cover the liquidity position of both the Group and its operating subsidiary and is submitted to the Risk Management Unit.
-A summary report is submitted regularly to the Asset and Liability Committee (ALCO) with any exceptions and remedial action taken and also submitted to the Board Risk Committee for review and monitoring.
+A summary report is submitted regularly to the Asset and Liability Committee (ALCO) with any exceptions and remedial action taken and it is also submitted to the Board ERMC for review and monitoring.

-The impact of Covid-19 has resulted in unprecedented market conditions with respect to asset and liability management.
+The impact of Covid-19 and more recently the Russia/Ukraine crisis has resulted in unprecedented market conditions with respect to asset and liability management.
 Against this backdrop, the Group continues to robustly manage our liquidity planning in keeping with our regulatory and internal obligations and have applied enhanced risk controls including stress testing, monitoring liquidity coverage and net stable funding ratios.